PruvoNet/cordova-network-interceptor/README.md

 [![Build Status](https://travis-ci.org/regevbr/cordova-network-interceptor.svg?branch=master)](https://travis-ci.org/regevbr/cordova-network-interceptor)

 # cordova-network-interceptor
-network interceptor for cordova app that will fix all protocol relative url requests to use https
+Network interceptor for cordova app that will fix all protocol relative url requests to use https

 Cordova is essentially a web view that serves files from the file system.
 As such, the protocl of the "url" it uses is `file:` (e.g. `file://android_assets/www/index.html`).
 It is a common practice when writing modules, to reference urls to be used using the "relative protocol" `//` (e.g. `//www.googleapis.com/widget.js`).

 In cordova, this causes the url to be fetched with the `file:` protocol, which causes faliures and unloaded external libraries.
 For example,  `//www.googleapis.com/widget.js` will be translated to  `file://www.googleapis.com/widget.js`.

 To overcome the issue, the library will monkey patch a few things to force the urls to be using the `https:` protocol.

 The library performs 4 operations: